dvincentwest/radie/doc/source/articles/intro_to_datastructures.rst

 Introduction to Data Structures
 ===============================

-Data structures get at the heart of what dataquick is for.
+Data structures get at the heart of what radie is for.
 Many kinds of data can easily be represented as labeled columns of data, combined with meta-data.
-The pandas python module provides a robust framework for this in the form of a DataFrame.
-For this module we define a lightly modified DataFrame subclass called a :doc:`DataQuickFrame</api/dataquickframe>`
+The pandas python module provides a robust framework for this in the form of a DataStructure.
+For this module we define a lightly modified DataStructure subclass called a :doc:`DataStructure</api/dataframe>`

-As a DataQuickFrame is a pandas dataframe you can manipulate it in all the same ways that you can manipulate a DataFrame.
-The essential distinguishing attributes of a DataQuickFrame are (Please see the API page for further details):
+As a DataStructure is a pandas dataframe you can manipulate it in all the same ways that you can manipulate a DataStructure.
+The essential distinguishing attributes of a DataStructure are (Please see the API page for further details):

 * `_required_columns` , a class attribute defining data that a particular structure must have.
 For example, a powder diffraction measurement must have